Database Schemas

 Ioto uses database schemas to define how items will be stored in the database.

-A schema specifies the application models (entities), entity fields, indexes and other data access and replication parameters.
+A schema specifies the database item types, entity fields, indexes and other data access and replication parameters.

 Ioto uses the DynamoDB OneTable schema format, implementing the OneTable Schema Spec.